-In the May 2017 issue of Los Angeles Lawyer, JMBM tax attorneys Brad S. Cohen and Scott J. Loresch write about Tax and Estate Planning for Postmortem Celebrity.
+In the May 2017 issue of Los Angeles Lawyer, JMBM tax attorney Brad S. Cohen writes about Tax and Estate Planning for Postmortem Celebrity.
 “Does a studio have the right to use a celebrity’s image after his or her death?
-If so, is there any way to plan ahead to avoid the […]
+If so, is there any way to plan ahead to avoid the misappropriation of a celebrity […]

 Daniel Freedman wrote the op-ed “Twisting the Truth: The NIMBY Opposition to Second Units in L.A.”, published in Planetizen.